 I. Possession or consumption of alcoholic beverages by individuals under the applicable legal drinking age is a violation of College policy.
 Purchasing alcohol or attempting to purchase alcohol for an individual under the legal drinking age, or distributing alcohol to an individual under the legal drinking age either by someone over the legal drinking age or by someone under the legal drinking age through the use of false identification is prohibited.

 II.
 Public intoxication is prohibited.
 Intoxication is identified by generally reliable signs.
 These signs may include, but are not limited to, the strong odor of alcohol on an individual’s breath, slurred speech, impaired coordination, glassy eyes, or exaggerated emotions and behaviors.
 Students may be considered to have violated the College policy prohibiting public intoxication if their level of impairment attracts the attention of College, town, or other officials and warrants medical care or custody by police.
-With respect to this policy, “public” is understood to be any place to which members of the community have general access, including hallways, common spaces, and restrooms of administrative and academic buildings, residence halls, and organization-affiliated houses.
+With respect to this policy, “public” is understood to be any place to which members of the community have general access, including hallways, common spaces, and rest rooms of administrative and academic buildings, residence halls, and organization-affiliated houses.
 It does not include students’ individual rooms.
-Violations of this regulation will result in a referral to the College Health Service or the Dartmouth Alcohol and Other Drug Awareness Program (DAODAP) and disciplinary action appropriate to the circumstances.

 III.
 Possession, consumption, or service of hard alcohol (30 proof or higher) by undergraduate students and organizations is prohibited on campus and at events held by College recognized undergraduate organizations and athletic teams both on and off campus.
-In addition, no one may possess, serve, or consume hard alcohol in or on the grounds of the following undergraduate facilities: Residence Halls, Fraternity and Sorority Housing, Undergraduate and Senior Societies, Affinity Houses, Collis Center, Tom Dent Cabin, Robinson Hall, and ’53 Commons including Sarner Underground.
+In addition, no one may possess, serve, or consume hard alcohol in or on the grounds of the following undergraduate facilities: Residence Halls, Greek Houses, Undergraduate and Senior Societies, Affinity Houses, Collis Center, Tom Dent Cabin, Robinson Hall, and ’53 Commons including Sarner Underground.

-V. Providing an alcoholic beverage to an obviously intoxicated person is prohibited.
+V. Providing an alcoholic beverage to an obviously intoxicated person is prohibited (See Section II).

 VI.
-Students of legal drinking age may drink in their rooms, may drink in the common spaces of residential facilities (unless alcohol is present and there are 10 or more students, in which case a social event needs to be registered), and may drink in Greek houses, senior and undergraduate society physical plants, although other social events there with alcohol must be registered.
-(See Section XI for information about registration of social events with alcohol.)
-Students of legal age may also drink at registered social events in other designated social spaces.
+Students of legal drinking age may consume alcohol in their rooms, in the common spaces of residential facilities, and in Greek houses, senior and undergraduate society properties/facilities.
+Social events in these spaces with alcohol must be registered.
 (See Section XI for a list of locations at which social events may be registered.)

 VII.
 The College prohibits the possession of paraphernalia designed or used to deliver a high volume of alcohol or to facilitate rapid alcohol intake.

 VIII.
-Common sources of alcohol (kegs, half-kegs, quarter-kegs, beer balls or punch bowls) are not permitted in College residence halls or on the premises of any College-recognized organizations, without approval from the Greek Life office or the Collis Center for Student Involvement.
-Special exceptions to this provision may be granted by the Greek Life office or the Collis Center for Student Involvement, or by the Deans of the graduate and professional schools to graduate organizations and activities.
+Common sources of alcohol (kegs, half-kegs, quarter-kegs, beer balls or punch bowls) are not permitted in College residence halls or on the premises of any College-recognized organizations.
+Special exceptions to this provision may be granted by the Office of Student Life or by the Deans of the graduate and professional schools to graduate organizations and activities.
 Punches containing alcohol are strictly prohibited.

 X. No College funds designated for student programming and activities, nor COSO, Greek Life Office, undergraduate society, or other funds designated for College-recognized student organizations, may be used for the specific purchase of alcohol.
 Such funds may be used for training or employment of servers (see section XII) or for the purchase of food and non-alcoholic beverages.
 No alcoholic beverages may be purchased through the treasury of any College-recognized organization.
-This policy shall not apply to religious practices of those religious organizations recognized by the Tucker Foundation.
-Special exceptions to this provision may be granted to undergraduate organizations or activities by the Greek Life Office or the Collis Center for Student Involvement, or by the Deans of the graduate and professional schools to graduate organizations or activities.
+This policy shall not apply to religious practices of those religious organizations recognized by the The William Jewett Tucker Center.
+Special exceptions to this provision may be granted to undergraduate organizations or activities by the Office of Student Life or by the Deans of the graduate and professional schools to graduate organizations or activities.

 XI.
-Events at which alcohol may be present must conform to the Alcohol Management Program (AMP).
+College recognized student organizations that wish to host events at which alcohol may be present must conform to the Alcohol Management Procedures (AMP), which may be obtained online at https://students.dartmouth.edu/student-life/programs/alcohol-management-program.

 XII.
 At social events where alcohol is present, all servers must be 21 years old or employed by a licensed caterer.
 Servers may not consume any alcohol or be under the influence of any other substances prior to and during the event.
 All servers must be Dartmouth trained or approved professionals.
 The Office of Student Life facilitates a training program designed to teach problem-solving related to alcohol use and abuse, knowledge of the College alcohol policy and the alcohol laws of the State of New Hampshire, recognition of emergency situations and elementary emergency training, preparation and clean-up procedures related to serving, and additional information presented by the training staff.